Why I love The Artist’s Way

 - Weekly tasks help you gently explore experiences and beliefs that limit you.
 Often they are lists or ‘fill in the blank’ style sentences.
 I remember that I would sit down to do these at the kitchen table on Sunday evenings as a weekly ritual.

-4 things that have changed my life
+4 discoveries that changed my life

 I came up with a list of four things I wanted to do.
-I wasn’t sure how I wanted to develop them, but at least I knew that I wanted to do them.

 For a couple of years, I’d say that dancing was my main hobby.
 I don’t take classes so often now, but it’s a part of my life that brings me great joy and I can’t imagine life without it.

 I attended a weekend course and workshops so I could make dozens quilts using the hand-operated Singer machine that I was given by my Nan.
 Now, I always have a quilt project on the go.